 The benefits of tracking coughs go beyond treating respiratory conditions.
 It can also help people be more aware of their health.
 As a result, doctors may be able to diagnose and treat illnesses earlier and more effectively.

-Cough Frequency in the Time of Corona
+Daily Cough Rate in the Time of Corona

 The COVID-19 pandemic has brought many notions about coughing to light.
 Some of which are untrue.
 In some cases, it leads to scrutiny or even discrimination while in a public space.